apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

     under the License.
 -->

-# Overview
+# Beam Playground Cloud Build Setup

-This directory organizes Infrastructure-as-Code to provision dependent resources for Cloud Build and Playground.
+This directory organizes Infrastructure-as-Code to provision dependent resources and setup Cloud Build for Beam Playground.

 ## Requirements: